jgrancher/we-ship-love/README.md

 > [Mieux Que Des Fleurs](http://www.mieuxquedesfleurs.com/) (*Better Than Flowers*) is a french website whose aim is to spread love with parcels: order and send baloons to your beloved ones!

-*This is the iOS application of MQDF, built with React-Native.
-It can be used as a showcase, a demonstration of what is possible to do with React-Native and Shopify.* **Still in development!**
+*This is the iOS application of MQDF, built with React-Native and Shopify API.* **Still in development!**

 ![Screenshots](https://cloud.githubusercontent.com/assets/5517450/15112550/4a1e31ae-1632-11e6-9b11-87af0af066ac.png "Better Than Flowers - Screenshots")